johnhaup/react-native-lazy-scrollview/README.md

 ## Motivation

-To provide an easy way to trigger logic when a child of a `ScrollView` passes a threshold scroll value.
+To provide an easy way to trigger logic when a child (or nested child) of a `ScrollView` passes a threshold scroll value.

 <img alt="demo" src="./__tests__/demo.gif" width=300 height=649/>